dulanjal/mdtester/SQL.md

 }
 var closeStatus = testDB -> close();
 ```
+As shown in the above example, once the required database operation is done, 'close' function can be called to close the connection pool.

 This package provides support for selecting, inserting, deleting, updating, batch updating, and executing stored procedures.
-In addition to that there is a ‘Close’ action that will close the connection pool when executed.